Chart Color Schemes

 Wakerley features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 88.3% of all households, including 55.6% couples with children, 22.1% couples without children, and 10.3% single parent families.
-Non-family households account for 11.7%, with lone person households at 10.1% and group households comprising 1.3%.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 2.6.
+Family households account for 88.3% of all households, including 55.6% couples with children, 22.1% couples without children, and 10.3% single parent families.
+Non-family households comprise the remaining 11.7%, consisting of 10.1% lone person households and 1.3% group households.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households